-- A. Members exhibiting eggs must have PHOTO OF FLOCK WITH YOUTH IN PHOTO AT CHECK IN. - B. RECORD CARDS MUST BE BROUGHT IN ON SATURDAY. - An entry will consist of twelve eggs, all of which shall be the same color and size - D. Exhibitors are limited to one dozen. - E. Eggs should be brought in during poultry check-in. - F. GRAND AND RESERVE CHAMPION EGGS WILL BE SOLD AT SAA AUCTION.
+- A. Members exhibiting eggs must have PHOTO OF FLOCK WITH YOUTH IN PHOTO AT CHECK IN. - B. RECORD CARDS MUST BE BROUGHT IN ON SATURDAY. - An entry will consist of twelve eggs, all of which shall be the same color and size. - D. Exhibitors are limited to one dozen. - E. Eggs should be brought in during poultry check-in. - F. GRAND AND RESERVE CHAMPION EGGS WILL BE SOLD AT SAA AUCTION.
+One dozen fresh eggs to be brought in morning of auction.